How to Talk to Aging Parents This Holiday Season

 - Disengagement with family and friends

-If any of these basic warning signs are triggered then you will need to look deeper into the matter and may want to begin considering assisted living options.
+If any of these basic warning signs are triggered then you will need to look deeper into the matter.
+You may want to begin considering full-time geriatric care or assisted living options.
 For more warning signs and what to do next, read Dr. Henston’s full interview.

-3. How to Discuss Money and Financial Planning with Your Aging Parents
+Discussing Money and Financial Planning with Older Adults and Aging Parents

 Andy Smith, Senior VP of Financial Planning at Financial Engines

-Talking about money with your parents (or anyone for that matter) can often be a sensitive subject, but as your senior parents get older it becomes increasingly important.
+Talking about money with your parents (or anyone for that matter) can often be a sensitive subject.
+However, as your senior parents get older it becomes an increasingly important subject to address.

 Many seniors have radically underestimated the cost of retirement.
+Many find themselves unprepared for the very real costs of medical diagnosis or treatment.
 As Smith points out, an “average 65-year-old couple thinks they’ll spend around $50K on healthcare costs throughout retirement.
 In reality, [the] number’s closer to $241K.”

 Approach the conversation with care!
 Smith advises that you: